-Diagnosis Of De Quervain’s Tenosynovitis Thumb Pain
+Diagnosis Of Thumb Pain

-Diagnosis of de Quervain’s tenosynovitis is typically made via the location of the pain and associated history of thumb stress combined with a positive ‘Finkelsteins test’.
-The Finkelstein’s test is performed by making a fist with the thumb tucked on the inside of the fingers and then bending the wrist down towards the floor (little finger direction).
-Patients with de Quervain’s tenosynovitis have a positive Finkelsteins test and will experience thumb pain with this manoeuvre.
+A diagnosis of de Quervain’s tenosynovitis is typically a clinical one, made via the location of the pain and associated history of thumb stress, combined with a positive ‘Finkelstein’s test’.
+The Finkelstein’s test is performed through starting in the hitch hiking position and then making a fist with the thumb tucked on the inside of the fingers then subsequently bending the wrist down towards the floor.
+Patients with de Quervain’s tenosynovitis almost inevitably have a positive Finkelstein’s test experiencing thumb pain when performing this manoeuvre.

-Treatment Of De Quervain’s Tenosynovitis Thumb Pain
+Treatment Of De Quervain’s Tenosynovitis

 Who Should I See For De Quervain’s Tenosynovitis Related Thumb Pain?